 Abraham replies that the living brothers wouldn’t believe, if someone rose from the dead and presented himself alive.
 Apparently many people whose heart is hard and self-centered, as these rich brothers were, would not believe.
 They might even scoff at the resurrection.

-Jesus uses this coming back from the dead to hint at his own resurrection.
+In Luke 16:31, Jesus uses this coming back from the dead to hint at his own resurrection.
 They won’t believe in it, except for the few thousand of Judeans and citizens of Jerusalem who converted (Acts 2:41; 4:4; 21:20), and so did priests (Acts 6:7).
 But as a nation, the people ignored his resurrection.

 In John 12:9-11 the Jewish establishment heard about the miraculous resuscitation of Lazarus, yet they plotted to kill him: